Walter Long, 1st Viscount Long: Political career, 1880–1911

 At the 'Khaki election' of November 1900, Long won Bristol South.
 With the ministerial shuffle in 1900, he became President of the Local Government Board.
 Never an insider, Long worked closely with constituents on local issues showing "sensitivity to the wider needs of society".
 His capacity for hard work revealed that he was also stubborn, short-tempered, with a choleric temperament; a stickler for the letter of the law.
-He was frequently plagued by ill-health: neuralgia, arthritis, susceptible to colds and flu; a waspish character, he was not charismatic, nor was he analytic or probing, like his mentor Balfour.
+He was frequently plagued by ill-health: neuralgia, arthritis, susceptible to colds and flu; a waspish character, he was not charismatic, nor was he analytic or probing, like his mentor Arthur Balfour.

 In 1903, Long took a leading role as a spokesman for the protectionist wing of the party, advocating tariff reform and imperial preference alongside Joseph Chamberlain and his son Austen Chamberlain, which brought him into conflict with Charles Ritchie, Michael Hicks-Beach and others on the free-trade wing.

 Long was a moderate within the protectionist ranks and became a go-between for the protectionists and free-traders, increasing his prominence and popularity within the party.
 Perhaps his most significant achievement on the board was the unification of the London water-supply boards into the Metropolitan Water Board.